DOI10.47051/VOZL5507

 Figure showing variation among adult individuals of Atractus microrhynchus

-Figure 1: Individuals of Atractus microrhynchus from Séptimo Paraíso Lodge () and Santa Rosa (), Pichincha province, Ecuador. j=juvenile.
+Figure 1: Individuals of Atractus microrhynchus from Santa Rosa de Mindo () and Séptimo Paraíso Lodge (), Pichincha province, Ecuador. j=juvenile.

-Natural history: Atractus microrhynchus is a semi-fossorial snake that inhabits old-growth to moderately disturbed cloud forests, crops, pastures, and rural gardens near forest border.3,6 This species is distributed in warm (mean annual temperature=16.1–24.4 °C) areas where the annual precipitation ranges between 981 and 2658 mm.1 Short-nosed Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights.6 When not active, individuals hide under logs, rocks, boards, fallen vegetation, or in leaf-litter.6 Based on what is know about other ground snakes, the diet of this species probably includes earthworms and slugs.79 Atractus microrhynchus relies mostly on its cryptic coloration as a primary line of defense.
-If handled, individuals usually just try to flee, but they can also use their sharp tail tip for poking as well as flatten their body dorsoventrally to appear larger.6 In Mindo, a clutch of 2 eggs of A. microrhynchus was found in the soil alongside eggs of Dendrophidion.10
+Natural history: Atractus microrhynchus is a semi-fossorial snake that inhabits old-growth to moderately disturbed cloud forests, crops, pastures, and rural gardens near forest borders.3,6 This species is distributed in warm (mean annual temperature=16.1–24.4°C) areas where the annual precipitation ranges between 981 and 2658 mm.1 Short-nosed Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights.6 When not active, individuals hide under logs, rocks, boards, fallen vegetation, or in leaf-litter.6 Based on what is known about other ground snakes, the diet of this species probably includes earthworms and slugs.79 Atractus microrhynchus relies mostly on its cryptic coloration as a primary line of defense.
+If handled, individuals usually just try to flee, but they can also use their sharp tail-tip for poking as well as flatten their body dorsoventrally to appear larger.6 In Mindo, a clutch of 2 eggs of A. microrhynchus was found in the soil alongside eggs of Dendrophidion.10

 Reader support helps us keep the Reptiles of Ecuador book 100% free.